 Displays are moving from windows to walls

 Instead of the conventional cable strung or floor mounted display pockets, agents are upping their internal branding and round-the-clock visibility via wall mounted display options that feature illuminated panels and LCD screens.
-“Agents are telling us they need to refresh their branches now in order to win market share.
+“Agents are telling us they need a new commercial office fit out designs in order to win market share.
 A lot of that involves shaking off the old estate agency image and all the negative connotations it brings” concludes Harry.